Mike7704/the-general-knowledge-quiz/README.md

 #### Project management:

 - **Trello:** We created a [Trello board](https://trello.com/b/VLkG0dts/the-general-knowledge-quiz) to organise tasks and monitor our progress throughout development.
-- **Shared Programming:** We utilised shared programming to collaborate on code development in real-time, ensuring all team members were involved and allow sharing of knowledge.
+- **Shared Programming:** We utilised shared programming to collaborate on code development in real-time, ensuring all team members were involved and encourage sharing of knowledge.
 - **Git Branches:** We frequently used Git branches to push code changes so we could all access the latest code additions and collaborate seamlessly.

 ## About the project